surekhanaga88/sp_500_classification/GBDT_sp_500/README.md

 Other scripts contain custom functions for deriving features, training the models and predicting and generating visualiations.

+Notebooks show some data explorations as well as examples of model runs.

 ## Running the models